Guano: Imperialism

 The demand for guano led the United States to pass the Guano Islands Act in 1856, which gave U.S. citizens discovering a source of guano on an unclaimed island exclusive rights to the deposits.
 In 1857, the U.S. began annexing uninhabited islands in the Pacific and Caribbean, totaling nearly 100, though some islands claimed under the Act did not end up having guano mining operations established on them.
 Several of these islands remain U.S. territories.
-Conditions on annexed guano islands were poor for workers, resulting in a 1889 rebellion on Navassa Island, where black workers killed their white overseers.
+Conditions on annexed guano islands were poor for workers, resulting in an 1889 rebellion on Navassa Island, where black workers killed their white overseers.
 In defending the workers, lawyer Everett J. Waring argued that the men could not be tried by U.S. law because the guano islands were not legally part of the country.
 The case went to the Supreme Court of the United States where it was decided in Jones v.
 United States (1890).
 The Court decided that Navassa Island and other guano islands were legally part of the U.S. American historian Daniel Immerwahr claimed that by establishing these land claims as constitutional, the Court laid the "basis for the legal foundation for the U.S. empire".

 Other countries also used their desire for guano as a reason to expand their empires.
 The United Kingdom claimed Kiritimati and Malden Island for the British Empire.
 Others nations that claimed guano islands included Australia, France, Germany, Hawaii, Japan, and Mexico.